 Right-of-use assets represent the Institute's right to use an underlying asset for the lease term, and lease liabilities represent the Institute's obligation to make lease payments arising from the lease.
 Right-of-use assets and lease liabilities are recognized at the commencement date based on the present value of lease payments over the lease term.
 The right-of-use assets include any lease payments made and exclude lease incentives.
 The Institute's lease terms may include options to extend or terminate the lease at management's discretion.
-Such options are included in the calculation of the right-of-use asset and lease liability and are included in the future maturities of lease liabilities in Note 6, if management determines they are reasonably certain to exercise the options.
+Such options are included in the calculation of the right-of-use asset and lease liabilities in Note 6, if management determines they are reasonably certain to exercise the options.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.